 Hochre’s journey began with a single question: how much energy does industry waste?
 In 2010, founder Markus Hochre, a mechanical engineer from Baden-Württemberg, noticed that factories across Europe were venting enormous amounts of recoverable heat into the atmosphere.
 His startup, Hochre Thermal Systems GmbH, focused on reclaiming that lost energy.

 By 2015, the firm’s modular recovery units were saving clients an estimated 22% in annual energy costs, with return-on-investment periods as short as two years.
 This efficiency niche propelled Hochre into collaborations with automotive suppliers and municipal utilities.
-But the company soon expanded its vision—from single-purpose heat recovery to systemic sustainability across production ecosystems.
+But as European industry faced rising geopolitical tensions, supply chain fragility, and energy price volatility, the company realized efficiency alone was not enough.

-The European Context: Green Mandates and Market Momentum
+Europe’s Context: Green Mandates, Geopolitics, and Market Momentum

 Europe’s decarbonization agenda has been both challenge and catalyst.
 The EU’s Green Deal mandates a 55% emissions reduction by 2030, creating urgency across heavy industry.
 Hochre positioned itself early as a compliance partner, not merely a contractor.